 A key goal for many self-builders is to create a comfortable home with minimal running costs – and critical to achieving that is getting the heating strategy right.
-There’s a host of technologies out there to choose from, so how can you select an effective combination that will help to cut your energy bills and reduce your household’s environmental impact?
+There’s a host of renewable energy technologies to choose from, so how can you select an effective combination that will help to cut your energy bills and reduce your household’s environmental impact?

 There are three main functions to consider when it comes to creating a comfortable living environment, namely water heating, space heating and cooling.
 In this article, I’ll look at the key principles of linking different renewable resources to effectively deliver these services.